-Minor equipment may be provided free of charge by the Council or your registered social landlord.
-If you live in private property you can contact Adult Social Care Access and Response Team so that an assessment can be carried out in your home.
+If you live in a Council property or a private property, contact Adult Social Care Access and Response Team and request a care assessment that can be carried out in your home.

-After the assessment, if you are eligible, the Occupational Therapy service will discuss your identified needs and possible support options with you, which may include:
+After the assessment, if you are eligible for support, the Occupational Therapy service will have a discussion with you about your identified needs and possible support options, which may include:

 - adaptations to your home (e.g. concrete ramp)